hackoregon/civic/ARCHITECTURE.md

 There are currently three deploy targets:

-1. Component Library (Storybook)
+1. Storybook (Chromatic)
 2. Civic 2017
 3. Civic 2018

-**Component Library:** This is a collection of resuable and composable components that can be used in any project to quickly create a rich and consistent experience.
-They are packaged up in a Storybook, and deployed to Github Pages using the `storybook-to-ghpages` project.
+**Storybook (Chromatic):** Storybook includes collection of resuable and composable components that can be used in any project to quickly create a rich and consistent experience.
+Component stories from across packages are bundled into one Storybook and deployed to [Chromatic](https://chromatic.com).

 **Civic 2017:** This is an express-based node service that hosts the 2017 projects.
 Express is only used to serve assets and redirect all traffic to `/` so that React Router can then handle routing client-side.

 **Civic 2018:** This is identical in architecture to the 2017 package.
 The only difference is the node service hosts the 2018 projects.
+A [Netlify](https://netlify.com) deploy preview is generated for each pull request.

 Both Civic deploy targets are deployed to [AWS ECS](https://aws.amazon.com/ecs/) to be hosted on the Internet.

+## Reuseable Component Packages

+Reusable components are split into focused packages

+1. **ui-brand:** Brand assets, colors, and typography
+2. **ui-cards:** Components for cards, Civic's modular data communication framework
+3. **ui-charts:** Charts and other non-map data visualization components
+4. **ui-core:** Common UI components
+5. **ui-docs:** Design system documentation
+6. **ui-maps** Maps and other geospatial data visualization components
+7. **ui-themes** Themes and other common styling
+8. **utils** Common utilities
+9. **component-library** [DEPRECATED] A package that included all common components

 ## Year Packages